sjhangiani12/sharanjhangiani.com/index.md

 _I like thinking and talking about cities, innovative business models, and NLP research._

-Previously, I worked for the [City of Aarhus](https://www.aakb.dk/bibliotek/itk), [Trueform](https://trueform.io) and [SAP Concur](https://concur.com).
+Previously, I worked for the [City of Aarhus](https://www.aakb.dk/bibliotek/itk) in Denmark, [Trueform](https://trueform.io) and [SAP Concur](https://concur.com).

-I also ran [DubHacks](http://dubhacks.co), one of the biggest hackathons in the US, the Algorithmic Trading Club, and helped teach [intro](https://myplan.uw.edu/course/#/courses/INFO370) and [advanced](https://myplan.uw.edu/course/#/courses/INFO371) machine learning.
+I also ran [DubHacks](https://dubhacks.co), one of the biggest hackathons in the US, the Algorithmic Trading Club, and helped teach [intro](https://myplan.uw.edu/course/#/courses/INFO370) and [advanced](https://myplan.uw.edu/course/#/courses/INFO371) machine learning.

-This summer, I'll I'll be joining [Facebook](facebook.com) in Menlo Park as a Data Science Intern.
+This summer, I'll I'll be joining [Facebook](https://facebook.com) in Menlo Park as a Data Science Intern.

 ### Currently...